erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **NET**

 The edge computing layer of the internet.
 Cybersecurity.
-I was overwreight Cloudflare for a long time and am finally taking profits.
+I was overweight Cloudflare for a long time and am finally taking profits.
 It was one hell of a ride from $180 in 2021 to the bottom in 2022 where I bought as low as $39.In the end, I have a multi-bagger.
 The price has gone 4x those $39 to $199!
 Cloudflare is going to win at AI by being an internet